vryzhenkin/pegasus/README.md

     nosetests -sv test_deploy_docker.py:MuranoDockerTest.test_deploy_docker_redis

-For high priority advanced test cases you need to use test_deploy_docker_advanced.py
+For advanced test cases you need to use test_deploy_docker_advanced.py

     nosetests -sv test_deploy_docker_advanced.py

-Now, we still working under medium priority advanced test cases.
-ETA is 3.02.2015
+If you want to run single test from advanced cases, you need to do the same as in sanity.

+    nosetests -sv test_deploy_docker_advanced.py:MuranoDockerTestAdvanced.test_deploy_docker_mongodb_wait_deploy_nginx